 University of California, Davis

 Hello!
 I developed this Web page from two interests of mine, Affirmative Action (AA) and statistics.
 Given the current controversy about the use of AA in college admissions, I believe that the combination of those two interests enables me to present a different perspective on AA than one normally sees in the heated discussions on the topic.

 You can read more of my background in my bio.
 Briefly, I am a professor of computer science, but am also a statistician.
-I was formerly a professor of statistics, and I conduct research in statistical methodology, and by the way my recent book, Statistical Regression and Classification: from Linear Models to Machine Learning was selected for the Eric Zegal Award in 2017.
+I was formerly a professor of statistics, and I conduct research in statistical methodology.
+By the way my recent book, Statistical Regression and Classification: from Linear Models to Machine Learning was selected for the Eric Ziegal Award in 2017.

 Since the lawsuit against Harvard regarding AA is being brought mainly by Chinese immigrants, it is worth mentioning that I have been active in that community for many years, including active in the defense of the engineer Wen Ho Lee accused of spying for China.
 I am a speaker of Cantonese and Mandarin.

 To be clear, I am not neutral on AA myself, as I am a proponent of AA.
 I have for instance chaired my university's Affirmative Action Committee (which deals with faculty and staff, not student admissions).
 My motivation for this is a deep concern for the well-being of minorities.
 On top of that, in the college admissions case, I am also very alarmed about what I consider rampant gaming of the system.

 I also believe that admissions policy should be Harvard's call.
 I make the analogy of choosing guests for a dinner party; you want to invite interesting, stimulating people, not necessarily guests with the highest SAT scores.

 MIT, for instance, states on its Web page, that it's admissions process is like